Q.1. How would early humans have obtained food?

 Ans.
-Early humans would have obtained food through a number of ways.
-These ways included gathering, hunting, scavenging and fishing.
+Early humans would have obtained food in a number of ways.
+These ways included gathering, hunting, scavenging, and fishing.

 (iv) Fishing.
-Fishing was also an important way of obtaining food by early humans.
+Fishing was also an important way of obtaining food for early humans.
 It is evident from the discovery of fish bones at different sites.

 Q.2.
-Discuss about residence of early humans in caves and open air sites.
+Discuss the residence of early humans in caves and open-air sites.

 Ans.
-Caves and open air sites began to be used between 400,000 and 125,000 years ago.
-Evidence of these have been found from the sites in Europe.
+Caves and open-air sites began to be used between 400,000 and 125,000 years ago.
+Evidence of these has been found from the sites in Europe.

 Another site is Terra Amata which is situated on the coast of southern France.
 Here flimsy shelters with roofs of grasses and wood were built.
 These shelters were built for short-term seasonal visits.